-Requirements for a major in French: 32 semester hours of credit in courses numbered 200 or above and 16 hours in another modern language.

 Requirements for a minor in French: 24 semester hours of credit in French courses.
+FRE 220 may not be counted toward the minor.

 Students whose native language is French may not enroll in courses below the 300-level.

 German

 Courses in German are offered.
 No major or minor, however, is available.